MicrosoftDocs/sdk-api/sdk-api-src/content/apiquery2/nf-apiquery2-isapisetimplemented.md

 ### -param Contract

 Specifies the name of the API set to query.
+For more info, see the Remarks section.

 ## -returns